 - Resources required for achieving the hiring goals

 Think of this as a vision board for your recruiting teams.
 All of you will have a single, focused picture that you’ll be chasing leaving minimal space for surprises or chaos.

-Recruiting, like all other functions of an organization, requires several things to keep it running.
-A well-thought-out recruitment budget covers salary allocation, events & marketing, employee referral bonuses, tool spends, and other miscellaneous expenses.
+Recruiting, like all other functions of an organisation, requires several things to keep it running.
+A well-thought-out recruitment budget simply covers five major recruiting expenses:

 Factors/categories you can define for the roles:

 - Global vs Domestic

 - Remote vs Hybrid vs Onsite

 This will help you adopt the relevant approaches required to close every type of role.

 5. Focus on employer branding